Collections of ancient canons: Overview

 This rapid sketch exhibits the vitality of the Church from the earliest centuries, and her constant activity for the preservation of ecclesiastical discipline.
 During this long elaboration the Greek Church unifies her legislation, but accepts little from beyond her own boundaries.
 On the other hand, the Western Church, with perhaps the sole exception of Africa, makes progress in the development of local discipline and exhibits an anxiety to harmonize particular legislation with the decretals of the popes, the canons of general councils, and the special legislation of the rest of the Church.
-Doubtless in the above-described collection of canons, the result of this long disciplinary development, we meet with forged decrees of councils and decretals of popes, even with forged collections, e. g. the collections of pseudo-Apostolic legislation.
+Doubtless in the above-described collection of canons, the result of this long disciplinary development, some forged decrees and collections must appear.
 Nevertheless, the influence of these apocryphal works on other canonical collections was restricted.
 The latter were, almost universally, made up of authentic documents.
 Canonical science in the future would have been nourished exclusively from legitimate sources had not a larger number of forged documents appeared about the middle of the ninth century (Capitula of Benedict Levita, Capitula Angilramni, Canons of Isaac of Langres, above all the collection of Pseudo-Isidore.
 See False Decretals).
 But ecclesiastical vigilance did not cease; in the West especially, the Church kept up an energetic protest against the decay of her discipline; witness the many councils, diocesan synods and mixed assemblies of bishops and civil officials, also the numerous (over forty) new canonical collections from the ninth to the beginning of the twelfth century and whose methodical order foreshadows the great juridical syntheses of later centuries.
 Being compiled, however, for the most part not directly from the original canonical sources, but from immediately preceding collections, which in turn often depend on apocryphal productions of the ninth century, they appear tainted to the extent in which they make use of these forgeries.
 Such taint, however, affects the critical value of these collections rather than the legitimacy of the legislation which they exhibit.
 While the "False Decretals" affected certainly ecclesiastical discipline, it is now generally recognized that they did not introduce any essential or constitutional modifications.
 They gave a more explicit formulation to certain principles of the constitution of the Church, or brought more frequently into practice certain rules hitherto less recognized in daily use.
-As to the substance of this long development of disciplinary legislation, we may recognize with Paul Fournier a double current.

 The German collections, while not failing to admit the rights of the papal primacy, are seemingly concerned with the adaptation of the canons to actual needs of time and place; this is particularly visible in the collection of Burchard of Worms.
 The Italian collections, on the other hand, insist more on the rights of the papal primacy, and in general of the spiritual power.
 M. Fournier indicates, as especially influential in this sense, the Collection in Seventy-four Titles.
 Both tendencies meet and unite in the works of Yvo of Chartres.
 The compilations of this epoch may, therefore, be classed in these two broad categories.
-We do not, however, insist too strongly on these views, as yet somewhat provisory, and proceed to describe the principal collections of the next period, following, as a rule, the chronological order.